francoishernandez/OpenNMT-py/docs/source/quickstart.md

 onmt_train -config toy_en_de.yaml
 ```

 This configuration will run the default model, which consists of a 2-layer LSTM with 500 hidden units on both the encoder and decoder.
+It will run on a single GPU (`world_size 1` & `gpu_ranks [0]`).

-For more advanded models and parameters, see [other example configurations](https://github.com/OpenNMT/OpenNMT-py/tree/master/config).
+For more advanded models and parameters, see [other example configurations](https://github.com/OpenNMT/OpenNMT-py/tree/master/config) or the [FAQ](FAQ).

 ### Step 3: Translate